yapplabs/ember-modal-dialog/README.md

 `targetAttachment`    | A string of the form 'vert-attachment horiz-attachment' (see "Positioning" section below) `renderInPlace`       | A boolean, when true renders the modal without positioning or DOM position manipulation, useful for including a modal in a style guide

+If using ember-tether, the following additional properties of the modal-dialog component are configurable.
+Please see [Hubspot Tether](http://github.hubspot.com/tether/) for usage documentation.

+- `tetherClassPrefix`
+- `offset`
+- `targetOffset`

 ## Positioning With or Without ~~Bono~~ Ember Tether

 This component **optionally** uses our [ember-tether](//github.com/yapplabs/ember-tether) addon to position modal dialogs near another element or view on the page.